1anyway/VestaFinance/README.md

 ## The Steps to Opening a Trove
 When borrowing&minting happen, a trove opened.
 When a borrower depositing collaterals and minting VST coins, that opens a trove.
+1. initialize the parameters ```vestaParams.sanitizeParameters(_asset)```
+2. Get the value of some needed parameters such as the price, fee, ICR and so on.
+3. Add status, settings to the trove.
+4. Insert the trove to sortedTroves and add trove owner to array

+The code of these operations is below
 ```
 function openTrove(
 		address _asset,